DanRoscigno/DnD/characters/Savrad/savrad.md

 ## Spell slots

-I have one level one slot.
+I have two level one slots.
 My spells are provided by my deity, so I do not need to memorize spells.

+See the PDF file in this repo.

 ## Saving throws